 Below, press the spacebar or the Open Experiment Window button on the screen to open the window where the experiment will run.
 When this screen opens, press the spacebar or click the "Start" button to begin the experiment.
 There are instructions above the "Start" button.
 Read them to know how to perform the experiment.
 Keep your eyes fixated on the red plus sign in the middle of the screen.

 Your data will be presented on the results tab.
 The x-axis will have the separation.
 The y-axis will show the percent correct for each target.
-To see your trial-by-trial, press the Show Data button.
-To see the summary data press the Show Summary link.
+To download your trial-by-trial, press the Show Data link.
+To download the summary data press the Show Summary link.
 This data will be stored in a csv format readable by most spreadsheet and statistical programs.